Twins vs. Rockies Player Props Betting Odds

-Bookmakers have set player props for Max Kepler, Ryan McMahon and others when the Minnesota Twins visit the Colorado Rockies at Coors Field on Saturday at 8:10 PM ET.
+Player prop bet odds for Max Kepler, Ryan McMahon and others are listed when the Minnesota Twins visit the Colorado Rockies at Coors Field on Sunday at 3:10 PM ET.

 Bet on this matchup or its props with BetMGM!